discoproject/disco/doc/start/troubleshoot.rst

         disco_4441_master@discodev slave_waiter_0 -pa
         /home/tuulos/src/disco/master//ebin

-If you see something like this, go to step 4.
+If you get a similar output, go to step 4.
 If not, read on.

-The most common reason for the supervisor not to start up, is a problem with ssh authentication.
+The most common reason for the supervisor not starting up is a problem with ssh authentication.
 Try the following command::

         ssh localhost erl